• Skip to primary navigation

 • You can mix maida along with salt and water to form a slightly thick batter.
 Dip the chana dal balls and make the coating.

 • Instead of grinding rice, you can use rice flour(idiyappam flour) too.
-Add little water and salt to make a batter and use it for outer covering.
+Add little water and salt to make a thick batter and use it for outer covering.

-seeyam recipePin
+seeyam inside

-If you have any more questions about this Seeyam Recipe do mail me at [email protected].
+If you have any more questions about this Seeyam Recipe do mail me at sharmispassions@gmail.com.
 In addition, follow me on Instagram, Facebook, Pinterest, Youtube and Twitter .

 Tried this Seeyam Recipe ?
 Do let me know how you liked it.
 Also tag us on Instagram @sharmispassions and hash tag it on #sharmispassions.